 "Were you here?"

 "No, I was fortunate.
 I was still too young to come to the University then.
 I lived with my mother in a small town, out in the country.
 She had been following the news from the rest of the galaxy, and she never believed the official assurances that Thessia was safe, so we were prepared.
 The moment we saw the Reapers landing, we grabbed our go-bags and ran for the mountains.
 We survived the invasion, never even had to fight more than a few stray husks and marauders."
 The young asari shuddered.
 "Still.
 I've seen vids, I've spoken to a lot of people who were right here in the city that day.
 It was like the end of everything."

 Miranda nodded, glancing around as the crowd moved out into the plaza.

-If it weren't for Shepard, that would have been the end of everything.
+If not for Shepard, that would have been the end of everything.

 For an instant, she felt the old pain, like a nagging wound that had never quite healed.
 The one man she had always admired, had never betrayed.
 Her friend, her comrade-in-arms, her equal.
 Gone without a trace, and no one had ever learned for certain what happened to him at the very end of the war.
 A sacrifice, one that purchased survival for billions of others.

 Damn you, Shepard.
 You should have found some way to survive.
 The galaxy hasn't been the same without you.